Autism Spectrum Disorder

 - Team teach.

-Students with ASD might also need a variety of adapted materials, including:
+Students with ASD might also need a variety of adapted materials.
+Many of these adaptations fit the definition of an “assistive technology”

 - low-vocabulary books, audio and video tapes,